 We work within a framework that devolves responsibility and accountability throughout the organisation through robust service delivery arrangements.
 There are clear structures with clear responsibility and accountability below director level.
-We also have in place cycles of business for the board of directors, membership council and other key decision-making forums.

 The board and audit and risk committee regularly review the BAF, which is linked to the CRR and divisional/departmental risk registers.